Elvis Letaj: Loan at Tabor Sežana

 On 20 July 2022, Hajduk Split after signing a professional contract with Letaj, announced the loan of him to Slovenian PrvaLiga club Tabor Sežana.
 A day later, the club confirmed that Letaj's loan was a season-long loan.
 His debut with Tabor Sežana came three days after joining in a 1–2 home defeat against Olimpija Ljubljana after being named in the starting line-up.

-He returned to Hajduk during the winter break.
+Return from loan

+In January 2023, Letaj returned to Croatian Football League side Hajduk Split.
+On 11 February 2023, he was named as a Hajduk Split substitute for the first time after return in a league match against Varaždin.
+His debut with Hajduk Split came eight days later in a 2–1 home win against Gorica after coming on as a substitute in the 61st minute in place of Agustin Anello.

 International career

 In September 2019, Letaj becomes part of Croatia U17 with which he made his debut in a 3–1 home defeat against Slovakia U17 after coming on as a substitute at 46th minute in place of Fran Žilinski.
 On 15 September 2022, he received a call-up from Kosovo U21 for a training camp held in Antalya, Turkey and for the hybrid friendly match against Greenland.

+On 18 March 2023, Letaj received again a call-up from Kosovo U21 for the friendly matches against Moldova and Turkey.
+His official debut with Kosovo U21 came six days later in the friendly match against Moldova after being named in the starting line-up.